-To fulfill its entire requirement, the British began to establish its authority bit by bit and slow & steady.
+To fulfil its entire requirement, the British began to establish its authority bit by bit, slowly and steadily.
 The Nepal Government had already accepted defeat under ‘The Segowlee Agreement’ of 1815.
-After Nepal, the British signed ‘Titalia Treaty’ with Sikkim at 10/2/1817 under which the land situated to the eastward of Mechi river and to the westward of Teesta river, formerly possessed by Rajah of Nepal but ceded by British was virtually transferred to Sikkim for namesake.
-The ‘Titalia Treaty’ also mentioned that any foreign national be it British, European or American could not enter Sikkim, without the permission from the English Government.
-Darjeeling was gone by 1835 and finally the British supremacy over Sikkim was established by the ‘Britain-China Convention’ of 1890 under which Sikkim became the protectorate of the British Government.
+After Nepal, the British signed the ‘Titalia Treaty’ with Sikkim on 10/2/1817 under which the land situated to the eastward of Mechi river and to the westward of Teesta river, formerly possessed by Rajah of Nepal but ceded by British was virtually transferred to Sikkim for namesake.
+The ‘Titalia Treaty’ also mentioned that any foreign national be it British, European or American could not enter Sikkim, without permission from the English Government.
+Darjeeling was gone by 1835 and finally, the British supremacy over Sikkim was established by the ‘Britain-China Convention’ of 1890 under which Sikkim became the protectorate of the British Government.
 After the death of the British Empire, the Indian Government continued to follow the British tactics.
 Sikkim continued to be the Indian buffer state and its protectorate under ‘Indo-Sikkim Friendship Treaty’ of 1950.
-The Hindustan Times reported this event as “this treaty will be hailed as a big step in strengthening frontier defense of India”.
+The Hindustan Times reported this event as “this treaty will be hailed as a big step in strengthening the frontier defence of India”.

 However, to India’s cataclysm, the other side of Himalayas too was seeing a tremendous change.
-In the year 1949, the Communist regime was established at China.
-The Red Army under the leadership of ‘Moa Se Dong’ was ever growing powerful and had open plans of expansion of its territory.
-Thus, the strategic game plans started on the playground of Eastern Himalayas especially in Sikkim.
-In the year 1950-51, China imposed her 17 point agreement on the helpless four million Tibetans in the bid to bring Tibet under the firm grip of Communists.
-If the Tibetan plateau behind was to be kept away from hostile hands, it was very necessary for the security of the sub-continent to preserve Tibet as a neutral buffer zone.
-But the Chinese action against Tibet in 1959 hit India like an Icy blast from the Himalayas.
-Thereafter the Chinese put forth their claims on the two Himalayan States of Sikkim and Bhutan on the ground that they had tributary relationship with the Ch’ing dynasty in the past along with it, China also tried to maintain good relation with Sikkim.
+In the year 1949, the Communist regime was established in China.
+The Red Army under the leadership of Mao Ze Dong was growing powerful and he had open plans of expansion for its territory.
+Thus, strategic game plans started on the playground of Eastern Himalayas, especially in Sikkim.
+In the year 1950-51, China imposed her 17 point agreement on the helpless four million Tibetans in a bid to bring Tibet under the firm grip of the Chinese Communists.
+If the Tibetan plateau was to be kept away from hostile hands, it was necessary for the security of the sub-continent to preserve Tibet as a neutral buffer zone.
+But the Chinese action against Tibet in 1959 hit India like an icy blast from the snow covered mountains.
+Thereafter, the Chinese put forth their claims on the two Himalayan States of Sikkim and Bhutan on the ground that they had a tributary relationship with the Ch’ing dynasty in the past.
+Along with it, China also tried to maintain good relations with Sikkim.

 The strategic game between India and China reached its climax when China attacked the Himalayan borders of India.
-In her hostile man oeuvre of 1962, China demonstrated apparent intensions of gaining mastery over the approaches to North & North-Eastern India to establish herself as the dominant political power of Asia.
-The most important factor the strategic game on playground of Sikkim was played between both the neighbors due to the shortest available route through Sikkim to the plains of India or vice versa.
-The British had discovered this shortest route through Sikkim for trade purpose, at the same time the very route could also be used for military purpose.
-Once the border passes are supposedly crossed, the Teesta river valley provides comparatively easy accessible route to the Indian plains which eventually can change the fate of billion plus citizens of the sub-continent creating a threat in the region.
+In her hostile manoeuvre of 1962, China demonstrated apparent intensions of gaining mastery over the approaches to North & North-Eastern India to establish herself as the dominant political power of Asia.
+The most important factor the strategic game on the playground of Sikkim was played between both neighbours due to the shortest available route through Sikkim to the plains of India or vice versa.
+The British had discovered this route through Sikkim for trade, but at the same time, it could also be used for a military purpose.
+Once the border passes are supposedly crossed, the Teesta river valley provides a comparatively easy and accessible route to the Indian plains which could eventually change the fate of more than a billion citizens of the sub-continent, creating a threat in the region.